Food and packaging

 A vegan diet has a low carbon footprint, a vegetarian has a medium footprint while a meat diet has the greatest carbon footprint, due to the inefficiencies involved in the conversion of grass and cereals into meat.
 Since our bodies needs both energy (from carbohydrates) and protein (from pulses, vegetables, milk products and meat), vegans and vegetarians need to ensure they eat sufficient protein to stay healthy.
 People in the UK who eat meat usually have an excess of protein.

-Since livestock is often the only way of utilising grass in hill pastures, it makes sense to utilise this resource.
+Since the grazing of grass by livestock is often the only way of making use of grass in hill pastures, it makes sense to utilise this resource.
 To achieve both a healthy and a low carbon footprint diet, we should eat meat in small quantities, using its strong taste to enhance the flavour of food.
 Low meat content dishes like pasta, pizzas, vegetable stews, pies, soups, home-made sandwiches, all accompanied with vegetables, salad and potatoes or pasta make for a balanced diet.

 Minimally processed food